linkeddata/dokieli/README.md

 * Work on features.

 ## What does dokieli mean?
-Nothing.
+It has no real semantics.
 It is derived from "okie dokie" and "linked".
-It has not smeantic
+You can pronounce the way Ned Flanders does.